Skip to content

 Well House :1/2 acre garden with mature trees and hedges, miniature woodland glade and brook with waterfall.
 Plentiful bulbs in springtime with island beds and mixed borders providing year-round interest.
 Semi enclosed patio with dry stone walling, rockeries and bulb containers giving early colour

-Quenton House New garden in its third season.
+Quenton House New garden in its fourth season.
 Wildflowers and bulbs in woodland on either side of drive.
 Pleached crab apple and yew hedge frame a large gravel garden at the front of the house which also features an ornamental pond.
-Vegetable garden with oak sleepers surrounded by hazel and yew hedging.
 The rear of the property is a mixture of herbaceous borders, shaded areas and wildflower areas.
-Bantams
+Free range bantams

 .